kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 	- `int getNumberWaiting()` - Current number of threads waiting on barrier
 	- `void reset` - Reset barrier to initial state
 	- `boolean isBroken()` - Has a thread broken out since last reset
-- 5 Olivia threads would execute before Barron threads start to execute
+- Use barriers to seperate those operations that 5 Olivia threads would execute before Barron threads start to execute
+	- The Olivia threads will execute before they wait at the barrier, whereas the Barron threads will go straight to
 	- (1 + 3 + 3 + 3 + 3 + 3) * 2 * 2 * 2 * 2 * 2 = 512
 ```java
 class Shopper extends Thread {